-Corrine tells us all about making a colorful menu that kids love!
+Corrine Reagan tells us all about making a colorful menu that kids love!
 Even beginners can follow her tips to re-create this special dinner!
 You'll hear why you need a recipe binder and advice for conversation starters around the dinner table.
 We talk about hospitality including those who are the closest to you - your own family - and how even the simplest hospitality can bless people greatly.
 Corinne has numerous product recommendations.
 Stay tuned to hear why you need her must-have kitchen items!
 (Visit www.comeoverfordinner.com for recipes, product links, and more!)

 Pork Adovada Pork Adovada Servings: 12 (adapted from America’s Test Kitchen by Corinne Reagan)